probabilistic-numerics/probnum/CONTRIBUTING.md

 Changes to Travis can be made through the `.travis.yml` file, as well as through `tox.ini` since Travis relies on `tox` for both testing and building the documentation.

-ProbNum also uses [GitHub Actions](https://docs.github.com/en/actions) to verify that all pushes and pull requests are compliant with the [*Black*](https://github.com/psf/black) code style.
+ProbNum also uses [GitHub Actions](https://docs.github.com/en/actions) to verify that all pushes and pull requests are compliant with [PEP 8](https://www.python.org/dev/peps/pep-0008/) and with the [*Black*](https://github.com/psf/black) code style.